mikeal/ZDAG/SPEC.md

 and links.

-Many non-JSON formats support inline binary and there are large efficiency gains to be had from using binary without string encoded as currently required by JSON.
+Many non-JSON formats support inline binary and there are large efficiency gains to be had from using binary without string encoding as currently required by JSON.

 Links are required in order to link between different blocks to create multi-block data structures.
-We use the CID format for links so that blocks can link to any other block using any other codec/format and hashin function.
+We use the CID format for links so that blocks can link to any other block using any other codec/format and hashing function.

 To recap, the only available types this format needs to support are:
 * Null